GoogleChrome/web.dev/src/site/content/en/reliable/codelab-reliability-get-familiar/index.md

 1. The server responds to the API call by fetching the relevant Wikipedia page using the Wikimedia REST API.
-Before returning the rendered HTML to the client, `server.js` makes a few modifications to the article, as discussed later.
+Before returning the rendered HTML to the client, `server.js` makes a few modifications to the article, as discussed later in the project.
 That's why requests to the Wikimedia REST API are processed server-side instead of contacting the Wikimedia REST API directly from the client page.

 1. The client receives the HTML text response and populates the `articleContainer`
 element: